 Dangers of baby walkers

-Aside from the stairs, Forster said walkers permit more mobility at an age when a child isn’t supposed to be mobile.
+Aside from the stairs, Holz said walkers permit more mobility at an age when a child isn’t supposed to be mobile.
 This can lead to a child reaching dangerous items, such as stove tops, breakable tableware and sharp objects.
-Often times, Forster said parents are not prepared for the possible items a child can reach in most cases.
+Often times, Holz said parents are not prepared for the possible items a child can reach in most cases.

 “There’s not really any benefit to putting a baby in a walker,” he said.
 “It doesn’t make them walk sooner, or help them developmentally in anyway to be able to move around.
 There’s no benefit to go with that potential very serious risk.”

-Because the baby walker supports them artificially, it doesn’t allow a natural progression from rolling to creeping to crawling to walking,” Forster said.
+Because the baby walker supports them artificially, it doesn’t allow a natural progression from rolling to creeping to crawling to walking,” Holz said.
 “It doesn’t allow them to work on their core coordination.”

 Alternatives for children